 The Public Works Department provides several avenues in which the community can receive up-to-date snow removal information affecting their neighborhood.
 GPS tracking of all snow removal equipment is provided via the Town's website.
-In addition, during significant snow events, the Town staffs a Snow Removal Hotline.
+During significant snow events, the Town staffs a Snow Removal Hotline.
 This Hotline allows for direct communication between the community and the Public Works Department.

-The following outlines general operating procedures with regard to the Town of Truckee Department of Public Works snow removal operation.
+The following outlines general operating procedures regarding the Town of Truckee Department of Public Works snow removal operation.
 In the event of staffing issues, equipment failure, extreme snowfall or other unanticipated events, deviation from these standards may be appropriate at the discretion of the Public Works Director, Street Maintenance Manager or the Street Maintenance Supervisors.

-Service Methods: Snow removal operations are run from the Town Public Service Center located at 10969 Stevens Lane, and the Tahoe Donner Shop located at 14528 Northwoods Blvd.
+Service Methods: Snow removal operations are dispatched from the Town Public Service Center located at 10969 Stevens Lane, and the Tahoe Donner Shop located at 14528 Northwoods Blvd.
 During a storm event, day plow routes begin operation at 6:00 AM and night plow routes begin at 6:00 PM.
-Day sand route operations begin at 4:00 AM and night sand route operations begins at 4:00 PM.
-Snow removal crews will work an 8 to 12 hour shift as needed.
+Day sand route operations begin at 4:00 AM and night sand route operations begin at 4:00 PM.
+Snow removal crews will work an 8 to 12-hour shift as needed.

 Public Works has separated the Town into 4 service areas; Main Arterials/School Bus Routes, Residential Streets, Town Maintained Parking, Maintained Trails and Sidewalks.
 As the four service areas have different needs, snow removal methods will vary from service area to service area.
 Broad service guidelines for each area are as follows:

 Sand Routes - Main Arterials and Bus Routes: Sand routes are maintained by two six-person crews to accommodate day and night operations.
 Shifts begin at 4:00 AM and 4:00 PM and will run 8 – 12 hours as dictated by weather conditions.
-In general, 12 hour shifts will occur during snow events.
-During non-snow events shifts generally operate for 8 hours.
+In general, 12-hour shifts will occur during snow events.
+During non-snow events, shifts generally operate for 8 hours.
 Sand routes are serviced by a combination of sand trucks, graders and a brine truck.
 Sand and brine are only applied to main arterials and bus routes.
 The use of sand is limited to hills, curbs, intersections and traditionally icy areas.
-The application of sand is done sparingly as to not adversely affect Town infrastructure, water quality and the environment.
-Graders are used on an as-needed basis for snow pack removal on main arterials and bus routes as these routes are the most heavily travelled and accumulate more pack than residential streets.
+The application of sand is done sparingly as to not adversely affect Town infrastructure, water quality, and the environment.
+Graders are used on an as-needed basis for snowpack removal on main arterials and bus routes as these routes are the most heavily traveled and accumulate more pack than residential streets.
 Brine trucks operate exclusively on sand routes in traditionally icy and high traffic volume areas.
 Brine is primarily applied on designated roadways prior to forecast snow events.

-During snow events, Sand routes are plowed on a continual basis.
+During snow events, Sand routes are plowed continually.
 Sand routes are broken out into four areas: